[?] Subscribe To This Site

 4. Rinse thoroughly and then apply hair conditioner if you use one.

-5. Healthy Oil Tip: You can also use coconut oil for hair conditioning.
+5. Healthy Oil Tip: You may find that coconut oil is an excellent hair conditioner.
 Apply virgin coconut oil to your hair after the tea tree oil treatment for extra deep oil conditioning and hair moisturizing.
-I found coconut oil is an excellent hair conditioner.
-You can read many more testimonials from others who've used coconut oil for hair conditioning right here.

-While you can mix your own shampoo and tea tree oil combinations at home, you can also buy them premixed.
-These specially-formulated products have tea tree oil added into the shampoo.
+While you can mix your own shampoo and tea tree oil combinations at home, you can also buy them pre-mixed.

-If you're going to buy these shampoos you should look at how much tea tree oil is in the shampoo.
+If you are going to buy these types of shampoos, you should look at how much tea tree oil is in the shampoo since that is the active ingredient that your looking for.

-Some shampoo manufacturers don't have to list the dosage amounts of ingredients in their products.
-If they do, you should know that most ingredient labels are listed showing the highest ingredient amount first in the list; followed by ingredients of lesser amounts.
+Some shampoo manufacturers don’t have to list the actual dosage amounts of ingredients in their products.

-If you have sensitive skin or scalp, you may be aggravating your skin if you use shampoos that contain certain cleansers or detergents.
+If you have sensitive skin or scalp, you may be aggravating your scalp if you use shampoos that contain certain cleansers or detergents.

 One common ingredient found in many shampoos and cleansers is a chemical called sodium laurel sulphate (SLS).